 Many decades ago, TAs and IMs were focused on classroom activities.
 However, the very definition of the classroom has changed.
 The world has moved online and online classes are now a valid alternate method of conducting educational activities.
 Lectures are presented via ZOOM, Skype, and Microsoft Meetings.
 All notes are provided digitally.
 A typical class appears on a screen as a collection of students and teachers.
 What materials and aids work in such a situation?
 What are the unique problems of such classes that TA & IMs can solve?

-- There are a number tools which can be used to present information via audio and video.
-Most notably, online tools like graph generators, graphic designing, coding platforms, podcast notes, etc. are alternative digital TAs.
+- There are a number of tools that can be used to present information via audio and video.
+Online tools like graph generators, graphic designing, coding platforms, podcast notes, etc. are alternative digital TAs.
 Online content sources (audio & video), discussion threads, e-books, and curated lists are alternatives to Instructional materials.
 The largest advantage of this is an increase in the diversity of thoughts and informational sources – a clear predictor of quality learning.

 - Depending on what students have to learn and what teachers are willing to teach, any aspect of browsing the internet can be a potential TA or IM.
 For example, browsing Amazon for learning about user experience and e-commerce works as a TA and IM.
 Most pages on the internet are densely connected to other pages and because of intimate familiarity with the internet, it is possible to explore and learn.